vladimirwest/OpenEMO/README.md

 ```
 python3 voice_db/record_voice.py %filename%.wav
 ```
 Recording should last about 10-15 seconds of continuous speech.
-Press ``Ctrl+C`` to interrupt the recognition process.
+Press ``Ctrl+C`` to interrupt the recording process.
 After that you should generate a spectrograms for all audio files.
 That could be done with:
 ```
 python3 create_base.py